Alternative Fuel Vehicles

 Low-Greenhouse Gas Emitting Vehicles are deemed by EPA each model year.
 Agencies are required to purchase all light-duty vehicles as low GHG.
 Each model year EPA sets a Grams of CO2 Per Mile threshold for each type of vehicle.

-For up-to-date threshold, please visit the EPA's website.
+For up-to-date GHG emissions thresholds by model year, please visit the EPA's website.